Your Cart (0)

 What to Keep Human

-Any communication that involves a donor's personal circumstances — estate planning, family foundations, giving capacity discussions — requires a development officer who can navigate those conversations with sensitivity and professional judgment.
+Any communication that involves a donor's personal circumstances, estate planning, family foundations, giving capacity discussions, requires a development officer who can navigate those conversations with sensitivity and professional judgment.
+Likewise, organizational positioning during a crisis, a public controversy, a leadership transition, a program closure, is human work.
+AI can draft the first version of an internal memo; it should not draft the public statement.

 ROI for Nonprofit Development Teams

 Nonprofits that implement AI grant writing and donor communication tools typically see proposal output increase by 30 to 50 percent without adding development staff.
-Acknowledgment timeliness improves — a determinant of donor retention.
+Acknowledgment timeliness improves from a median of 14 days to under 48 hours, which is a material driver of donor retention.
 Development directors report recovering 10 to 15 hours per week of writing time that can be redirected toward cultivation and relationship activity.
+For a $5 million annual budget organization, this typically translates into $200,000 to $500,000 in additional annual revenue within the first year of implementation, driven mostly by improved major gift cultivation rather than the AI itself.

-Nonprofit fundraising is regulated by state charitable solicitation registration requirements.
-Donor data is subject to your privacy policy and applicable state privacy laws.
-AI systems that access donor financial information must comply with your data governance policies.
-Grant applications involve representations about organizational capacity and program outcomes that must be accurate — AI generates language that reflects the information provided, but organizational leadership is responsible for the truthfulness of all grant submissions.
+Nonprofit fundraising is regulated by state charitable solicitation registration requirements in 41 states.
+Donor data is subject to your privacy policy and applicable state privacy laws, and in many states by the Charitable Solicitation Act.
+AI systems that access donor financial information must comply with your data governance policies and ideally with a documented data processing agreement.
+Grant applications involve representations about organizational capacity and program outcomes that must be accurate; AI generates language that reflects the information provided, but organizational leadership is responsible for the truthfulness of all grant submissions.

 What Implementation Looks Like

-Most nonprofit AI projects start with grant writing assistance or donor acknowledgment — the development workflows with the most direct revenue impact.
+Most nonprofit AI projects start with grant writing assistance or donor acknowledgment, the development workflows with the most direct revenue impact.
 The engagement begins with an audit of your current development workflows and the quality of your donor and program data.
 Good AI output requires clean, structured input data.
-Implementation typically takes four to eight weeks.
-Development staff training runs two to three weeks.
+If your donor database has 15 years of gift history with inconsistent coding, or your program outcomes live in spreadsheets maintained by each program director, the data remediation phase typically precedes the AI build.
+Implementation typically takes four to eight weeks after the data foundation is in place.
+Development staff training runs two to three weeks, usually structured as paired writing sessions where the development officer and the AI work side by side until the workflow feels natural.

 Frequently Asked Questions